SephirothB/Unity-SlidingHUDIndicator/ReadMe.md

 This project is home to Sliding HUD indicator.
 For example, if a player collects money, a customizable strip will slide from out of view, show the change, and then slide back out of view.

+The Slider will slide out, change the text value, and slide back out of view.

 ## Getting Started

 Clone or download the project.
-This is a learning project and not a package you can import.
+This is a learning project and not a package you should import.

 ### Prerequisites